colton-gabertan/colton-gabertan.github.io/_posts/2022-03-08-Reversing-WannaCry.md

 ```
 ###### Host-based indicator strings

-From here, there is another function that does a handful of things.
+From here, `write_taskche_and_qeriuwjhrf()` is executed.
 Taking advantage of the Windows API, it creates and writes files, and also creates another process.
-I've named it `write_taskche_and_qeriuwjhrf()`.

 It begins by defining some pointers to the functions from `kernel32.dll`.
 We can rename and re-type these variables that store the pointers to it's appropriate corresponding function.
 This makes it easier to follow in the disassembly and decompilation as we know which function get's called in which order.